Jay Barker: Radio career

 Barker is currently an analyst for ESPN Radio, and formerly an on-air personality for WJOX in Birmingham.
 Both he and Al Del Greco, a former Auburn placekicker, hosted the Opening Drive program on WJOX, along with Tony Kurre until 2018.

 Personal life

 From 1995 to 2007 he was married to Amy DiGiovanna.
 The couple has four children.

 In 2008, Barker married American country musician Sara Evans.
-They live in Mountain Brook, Alabama, a suburb of Birmingham with his four children and Evans' three children.
+They lived in Mountain Brook, Alabama, a suburb of Birmingham with his four children and Evans' three children.

-On January 15, 2022, Barker was arrested on domestic violence charges after he allegedly tried to hit his wife, Sara Evans, and another individual, with his car.
+On January 15, 2022, Barker was arrested on domestic violence charges after he allegedly tried to hit Evans and another individual with his car.
 The report also indicated that Barker and Evans are currently separated.
-Evans filed for divorce in August 2021 citing "irreconcilable differences and inappropriate marital conduct".
+Evans filed for divorce in August 2021 citing "irreconcilable differences and inappropriate marital conduct”.

+In March 2024 Evans and Barker announced they had reconciled.

+Barker's daughter, Sarah Ashlee, played college basketball for two seasons with the Georgia Lady Bulldogs before transferring to Alabama, where she played three more years.
+In her final collegiate game, Sarah Ashlee scored an Alabama record 45 points in a double overtime loss to Maryland on March 24, 2025 in the second round of the NCAA tournament.